 The damage is probably on the bow or the leeward side so tacking immediately into a heave-to will slow the boat and with luck lift the hole above the waterline.

 Alan needs to assess fast whether this is a Mayday situation or a minor ingress of water.

 As he knows the boat well he can access under the bunks quickly.

 If the yacht is clearly going to sink it’s time for a Mayday call and launching the liferaft.

-With reports of orcas ‘attacking’ yachts off the Spanish coast, Katy Stickland investigates if whales are really a threat to…
+As orca interactions with small sailing yachts rise, Katy Stickland investigates if orcas and whales are really a threat to…

 The Atlantic Orca Working Group has issued new advice to skippers after over 45 interactions between boats and the killer…

 James Stevens answers your Questions of Seamanship.
 This issue - how to deal with a sudden ingress of water

 A freak wave wreaks havoc on Kass Schmitt and Rupert Holmes' 36ft Zest as they attempt to sail to Lanzarote